NeCTAR-RC/nectar-training/package07/sections/volumeStorage.markdown

 {% img src=images/scrDashboardVolume3.png, w=80, dim=percent, align=center %}

 A window will open in which you can select your instance.
-If you don’t see any instance, you have no instance running in the same *Availability Zone*.
+If you don't see any instance, you have no instance running in the same *Availability Zone*.
 In this case, create one as described in [this earlier section](launching.html).

 {% img src=images/scrDashboardVolume4.png, w=80, dim=percent, align=center %}